wheat-thin-wiens/PrintVision-Report/README.md

 # PrintVision Report Parser

-This appication exists to automatically parse PrintVision low toner reports so that a person does not have to spend their time sifting through it themselves.
-It seeks to solve the problem where all printers must be set to notify us when a toner gets below 10%.
-This works just fine for the clinic printers, but we do not change toners for on site printers until they go below 5%.
-Using this tool, the user is given more control over which printers they see and at which toner level.
-This application is written in Python using the tkinter GUI framework.
+This program solves a number of problems with the way we handle PrintVision toner low reports.
+Firstly, the report is set to include both hospital and clinic printers that have toner levels below 10%, even though we change them at 5% if they're on site.
+This program allows the user to set different toner thresholds for on site and off site printers.
+Second, it dramatically decreases the time it takes to parse through the report.
+The report on PrintVision is visually busy and difficult to parse, whereas this program only gives the most important information: the model, asset number, location, IP address and which toners are low, and delivers it in a visually simple way.
+This program was written in Python using the tkinter GUI framework.

 ## Core Functionality